 Just recently, Lisa, the main dancer of the Korean girl group Blackpink, dropped her first-ever single entitled “Lalisa”.
 This song really made the whole world stop even non-Koreans because it breaks two Guinness World Records.
 “Lalisa” hits 73.6 million views in its first 24 hours breaking Taylor Swift’s “Me!” with 65.2 million.
 It also set a new record for a solo K-pop artist’s most-viewed YouTube music video in 24 hours which was formerly held by her bandmate Rosé.

 BTS also set billboard records with their song “Dynamite” and is now concurring the world’s music industry.
 Just recently they released their song with Coldplay entitled “My Universe”.

 These are just two of the internationally recognized Korean groups that really made their way to represent Korea.
-It is no doubt that the Korean music industry is a global trend and has a huge fanbase in different part of the world.
-So, the K-popper blood runs within you, would it hurt to learn some basic words and phrases in Korean language that are related to music?
+It is no doubt that the Korean music industry is a global trend and has a huge fanbase in different parts of the world.

 Below are some of the basic vocabulary of common Korean words about everyday life essential words such as Korean family words, most typical greetings, basic medical terms, directions, and other terms for everyday life.

 |11||도와 주세요||dowa juseyo||help|